WellsRC/The-exacerbation-of-Ebola-outbreaks-by-conflict-in-the-Democratic-Republic-of-the-Congo/README.md

 FitEpiSimNK - Computes the negative log-likelihood of the model fit in case fmincon or other minimization algorithms want to be applied

+CollectPar - Collects the paramters together from the separate files generated during the fitting proccess

 # Model
 EpiSimDVG - The system of ODEs.
 It returns the different latent classes, infectious classes, and cumulative incidence